csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 ## 18.4 Intraquery Parallelism 803

-Various protocols are available to guarantee cache coherency; often, cache- coherency protocols are integrated with concurrency-control protocols so that their overhead is reduced.
+Various protocols are available to guarantee cache coherency; often, cachecoherency protocols are integrated with concurrency-control protocols so that their overhead is reduced.
 One such protocol for a shared-disk system is this:

 **1\.** Before any read or write access to a page, a transaction locks the page in shared or exclusive mode, as appropriate.
 Immediately after the transaction obtains either a shared or exclusive lock on a page, it also reads the most recent copy of the page from the shared disk.